A Survey of Reinforcement Learning For Economics: Two Cultures of Sequential Decision-Making

 The term \textit{bandit} itself carries different mathematical content across disciplines.
-The classical multi-armed bandit in statistics \citep{Thompson1933, Rothschild1974, Gittins1979} is a Bayesian sequential allocation problem.
-The state is the agent's posterior belief over the unknown arm distributions, and the solution is the Gittins index, an optimal allocation rule derived from the theory of optimal stopping.
-In the RL and computer science literature, bandits are instead framed as frequentist regret-minimization problems.
-Algorithms such as UCB provide worst-case bounds on cumulative regret $\sum_{t=1}^T (\mu^* - \mu_{A_t})$ without requiring Bayesian priors.
-The two traditions ask fundamentally different questions, Bayesian optimality of the full sequential problem versus minimax regret rates over adversarial or stochastic environments, and their answers are not directly comparable.
-Section~\ref{section:bandits} adopts the regret framework because it connects more naturally to the sample complexity concerns that arise in field experiments.
+The classical multi-armed bandit in statistics \citep{Thompson1933, Rothschild1974, Gittins1979} allocates observations across actions while updating Bayesian beliefs about their rewards.
+The state is the agent's data-updated belief over the unknown reward distributions, and the Gittins index gives the optimal allocation by reducing it to separate decisions about when to stop sampling each action.
+In the RL and computer science literature, bandits are instead framed as regret-minimization problems that do not require Bayesian priors.
+Algorithms such as UCB bound cumulative regret $\sum_{t=1}^T (\mu^* - \mu_{A_t})$.
+The two traditions ask different questions, Bayesian optimality of the full sequential problem versus minimax regret rates over adversarial or stochastic environments, and their answers are not directly comparable.\footnote{A stochastic bandit assumes that each arm follows a fixed reward distribution.
+An adversarial bandit permits rewards to vary without that model, while a minimax guarantee gives the best worst-case rate over the stated environment class.} Section~\ref{section:bandits} adopts the regret framework because it connects more naturally to the number of observations required in field experiments.

-The term \textit{contextual bandit} is especially liable to misreading.
-To a reader from the inference tradition, the ``context'' is simply the state variable $x_t$, and a contextual bandit looks like an MDP with an unknown reward parameter.
-What the RL literature signals by ``context'' is a specific structural restriction on transitions, the agent's action has no causal effect on the next context, so that $P(x_{t+1} \mid x_t, a_t) = P(x_{t+1})$.
-This exogeneity assumption separates the exploration problem (learning which arm is best given the current context) from the planning problem (choosing actions that influence future states).
-When contexts evolve exogenously, there is no long-horizon credit assignment, and the problem reduces to repeated one-period optimization under uncertainty.
-The term ``contextual'' therefore flags a modeling assumption about dynamics, not merely the presence of observable covariates.
+The terms \textit{state}, \textit{history}, \textit{context}, and \textit{covariate} are not interchangeable.
+An MDP state is sufficient for the distribution of future rewards and transitions given future actions, whereas a causal history records observed variables and past treatments before the next decision.
+The full history can serve as the RL state, but any compression must preserve both the Markov property and the variables needed for sequential exchangeability.
+In a contextual bandit, ``context'' adds a further restriction because the action does not affect the next context, so that $P(x_{t+1} \mid x_t, a_t) = P(x_{t+1} \mid x_t)$.
+This separates exploration, learning which action is best for the current context, from planning, choosing actions that change future states.
+With exogenous contexts, the problem is repeated one-period optimization rather than long-horizon credit assignment.

 The RL literature frames some recommender systems as contextual bandits, where user covariates are the context, the recommendation is the arm, and a click or rating is the reward.
 One might instead view movie recommendation as a two-sided learning problem in which the platform learns user preferences while users simultaneously explore the catalog and update their own tastes.
 The bandit formulation absorbs the user's utility maximization into the environment's reward signal and treats user arrivals as exogenous.
 This is a modeling choice, not a fact about the world.
 Also, the object called a ``bandit'' in this formulation, a one-step decision under exogenous context, is a slightly different mathematical object than the Bayesian sequential allocation problem of \citet{Gittins1979}, even though both carry the same name and are related. \footnote{\citet{Lattimore2016gittins} proves that the Gittins index with a flat Gaussian prior achieves finite-time regret of the same order as UCB, and that the index decomposes as posterior mean plus an exploration bonus that shrinks toward zero near the horizon, structurally resembling but differing from the UCB confidence bound.} RL abstracts away much of this complexity (human learning, strategic interaction) to fit the problem into the standard MDP framework ($\pi$, $V$, $P$, $r$).